Snow and Ice injuries

 - Allow maintenance vehicles and plows at least 200 feet of clearance and don't pass on the right.

 - Be extra cautious around traffic.

 The Massachusetts Code of Regulations requires a property owner to maintain a safe environment by clearing stairs, walkways, sidewalks and other areas of snow and ice.
 Icy and snowy sidewalks, parking lots and stairwells cause fall hazards.
 As do wet and slippery floors.

 Proper snow removal, the proper application of ice-melters and properly cleaning up wet and slippery floors and loose rugs and mats will all help ensure safe passage for customers and invited guests.

 However, these are complex cases.
 You may not be entitled to compensation under Massachusetts law if you are found to be "assuming the risk of injury."
 This means you proceeded despite obvious risk.
 The law does not automatically permit recovery for a fall victim.
 But thorough investigation can build a case that improper drainage or improper maintenance, including lack of snow removal efforts, substantially and unnecessarily increased the risk for a winter fall accident in Massachusetts.

-If your or a loved one has suffered an accident due to winter weather in Massachusetts, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your or a loved one has suffered an accident due to winter weather in Massachusetts, contact the Boston car accident lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.